API 682 CATEGORIES ARRANGEMENTS AND SEAL TYPES

 - Additional requirement for set screws for torque transmission

-- New details to selection and operation of pressurized double seal systems
+- New details to selection and operation of pressurized double seal

 - Reduced minimum gap at the internal pumping device

 - Seal code revised